s00d/php-rocksdb-rc/README.md

    Save the `.php_rocksdb_rc.php` file in your project directory.

-After completing these steps, you should have autocompletion support for the `php_rocksdb_rc` extension in PhpStorm.
+After completing these steps, you should have autocompletion support for the `librocksdb` extension in PhpStorm.

 ## Contributing